mzampar/Deep-Learning-Project/README.md

 ![](./report/model.png)

-In this figure we can see the structure of the model of the paper, which is not completely clear to me.
+In this figure we can see the structure of the model of the paper.

 Citing the paper: